 To get a sense of the city and its offerings, start at the

 museum, stroll through the Union Avenue Historic District, and then take a ride on one of the tour boats leaving from the Historic Arkansas Riverwalk, an urban waterfront area that restored the Arkansas River channel to its original location.
-More than 110 parks, in addition to hiking and bicycling trails, help to define Pueblo as a sports and recreation center.
+More than 682 acres of parkland, in addition to hiking and bicycling trails, help to define Pueblo as a sports and recreation center.